Message from the Dean

 Nei KatoDean of the Graduate School of Information Sciences

 In recent years, GSIS has accelerated various research activities.
 Some of them are introduced below.
-In 2019, the Tough Cyber Physical AI Research Center (TCPAI) was established based on the world class track record of its members to spearhead the effort foreseeing Society 5.0 and beyond.
+In 2019, the Tough Cyber Physical AI Research Center (TCPAI) was established based on the world-class track record of its members to spearhead efforts foreseeing Society 5.0 and beyond.
 TCPAI features various joint projects through industry-government-academia collaboration.
-In 2020, the Learning Analytics Research Center (LARC) was established to promote the online education strategy which is the pillar of Tohoku University Vision 2030 looking ahead to the Post-COVID-19 Era.
-By facilitating the faster mobilization of various educational programs and introducing new sensing and big data analytical techniques, LARC is aiming at a top of the world class center with the all-out support from our university.
-Also in 2020, the Joint Research Course for Quantum Computing was established in the Department of Applied Information Sciences to combine the strengths of academia and industry to extract and solve the common problems beyond individual fields and to develop quantum-related basic and applied technologies.
-In our GSIS, the Collaborative Mathematics Research Unit (CMRU) was founded in 2011 aiming at promoting the development of a collaborative study of mathematics and other fields of science, e.g., information sciences, life sciences, social and environmental sciences, among others by riding on the strength of abstractness and versatility of mathematics.
-By this approach, eventually we are going to realize an interdisciplinary fusion ranging from fundamental research areas to new unexplored fields.
-From 2013, the Research Center for Pure and Applied Mathematics took over this role to promote further development.
+In 2020, the Joint Research Course for Quantum Computing was established in the Department of Applied Information Sciences to combine the strengths of academia and industry to extract and solve common problems beyond individual fields and to develop quantum-related basic and applied technologies.
+Thanks to such kind of effort and prominent achievements, Tohoku University was certified as the Center of Excellence for quantum solutions in 2021 by the Ministry of Education, Culture, Sports, Science, and Technology.
+In our GSIS, the Collaborative Mathematics Research Unit (CMRU) was founded in 2011 aiming at promoting the development of a collaborative study of mathematics and other fields of science, e.g., information sciences, life sciences, social and environmental sciences, among others, by riding on the strength of abstractness and versatility of mathematics.
+Through this approach, we will realize an interdisciplinary fusion ranging from fundamental research areas to new unexplored fields.
+In 2013, the Research Center for Pure and Applied Mathematics took over this role to promote further development.
+In 2023, NEC x Tohoku University Co-Creation Institute of Space-Integrated Network for Resilient Digital Transformation, a collaboration project between NEC Corporation and Tohoku University was initiated.
+It aims at developing new technologies for B5G and the implementation of those technologies for the society.

-Looking at the educational aspect, in 2012, as a core hub, GSIS took part in the enPIT program initiated by MEXT for fostering human resources to cover promising and growing areas.
-During this program, a so-called “Sendai Scheme” was developed to combine the strength of academia and industry to advance the cultivation of human resources for high technologies.
-Later in 2016, enPIT evolved into enPIT2 to include undergraduate education and in 2017 further into enPIT-Pro to contain engineer re-education.
-Those programs featured Problem-Based Learning to enrich its courses, something that received strong assistance from the industry and have contributed greatly to the fields of information technologies by sending out many skilled talents to society.
-In the same year of 2017, the Graduate Program in Data Science (GPDS) was initiated under the collaboration of six departments in Tohoku University and overseas universities aiming at developing superior talents who will lead industry and academia in Japan, placing emphasis on interdisciplinary and international collaboration.
-In 2021, a new MEXT scholarship program for foreign students called “Development of Human Resource of Data Science and AI Promoting Digital Transformation” was adopted where GSIS functions as a leading organization in collaboration with several graduate schools of Tohoku University.
-This new program aims at nurturing high-quality global human resources for problem-finding and problem-solving skills in real world.
-Also in 2021, with the leadership of GSIS, a “Joint Research Laboratory” with BRIDGESTONE was launched as the first trial of Tohoku University.
-It is aiming at accelerating the DX in industry by the approach of bringing theory with practice.
-As another strategy by GSIS to strengthen the collaboration among different institutions within Tohoku University, in 2019 the cooperative course “Fundamental Data Informatics” provided by the Center for Data-driven Science and Artificial Intelligence was established at the Department of Computer and Mathematical Sciences.
+Looking at the educational aspect, in 2017, the Graduate Program in Data Science (GPDS) was initiated under the collaboration of six departments at Tohoku University and overseas universities aiming at developing superior talents who will lead industry and academia in Japan, emphasizing interdisciplinary and international collaboration.
+In 2021, a MEXT scholarship program for foreign students called “Development of Human Resource of Data Science and AI Promoting Digital Transformation” was adopted where GSIS functions as a leading organization in collaboration with several graduate schools of Tohoku University.
+This program aims at nurturing high-quality global human resources for problem-finding and problem-solving skills in the real world.
+Later in 2023, the successor program “Fostering human resources in new interdisciplinary fields in the Society 5.0 era” was also adopted to further promote the internationalization of GSIS.
+In 2021, with the leadership of GSIS, a “Joint Research Laboratory” with BRIDGESTONE was launched to experiment with new methods of industry collaboration at Tohoku University.
+Its goal is accelerating the DX in the industry through the approach of bringing theory with practice.

-GSIS is expected to play more important role from our society.
+Looking toward the future, GSIS is expected to play a more important role in our society.
 I am looking forward to working with you and know that with your help we can move forward together.

 Thank you for your continued support.